PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels

 \section{PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels}

-In light of the difficulty in directly solving the offloading problem, this section begins by examining two special cases in Sections \ref{subsec:POSIP} and \ref{subsec:POMIP}, i.e., priority-free and multi-priority task scheduling with no server collaboration.
-Based on their solutions, we devise the algorithm for optimizing the original problem in Section \ref{subsec:POMIS}.
+In light of the challenges in directly addressing the offloading problem, this section begins by examining two special cases -- priority-free and multi-priority task scheduling with no server collaboration.
+Building on the insights gained from these solutions, we subsequently devise an effective and efficient algorithm for optimizing the original problem.